“How are my customers doing on their journey with our brand?”

 CPC is a measure of campaign performance, with a lower cost signaling that the marketers behind the campaign are doing something right and getting people interested without spending too much money.

-High or low, the CPC, like many of these metrics, is a source of actionable insights that can help marketers optimize their campaigns.
+High or low, the CPC, like many of these customer journey mapping metrics, is a source of actionable insights that can help companies optimize their marketing campaign, minimize customer pain points, and enhance customer journey management.

 5. Sales

-The one metric everyone in business knows is sales.
+The one customer journey analytics metric everyone in business knows is sales.

 Sales is the number of products or services sold to customers during a given period of time.